railsbridge-boston/railsbridge-boston/views/installfest/interactive_ruby.markdown

 'Enter', the code executes and shows you the result.
 This allows you to experiment and get instant feedback.

-Start up a new command prompt (or 'Terminal').
+Start up a new command line (or 'Terminal').

 To run irb, type